heqmat/computational-numerical-analysis-guide/Numerical integration/basic-integration.md

 ![image](https://github.com/user-attachments/assets/c690512b-16e0-4432-85a1-22c0bb97579e)

-Denote Δx as horizontal length of each rectangle and denote "b" as point on x-axis to which we want to integrate just like this.
+Denote Δx as horizontal length of each rectangle and denote "b" as the point on x-axis which is representing the value we want to integrate between 0.

 ![image](https://github.com/user-attachments/assets/cd08c2ec-d6a5-475a-82ee-8f47d9640629)